 - Coordinates and monitors the rules and regulations for the proper handling of chemicals and dangerous goods in transit

 - Is now implementing GHS through UN Model Regulations (TDG)

 The Philippines has adopted the UN GHS system, and it is currently being implemented.
-In May 2015, The Department of Environment and Nartural Resources issued the years of implementation for GHS rules and procedures for SDSs and the Labelling of toxic chemicals.
-The four year period listed 2016 the year for single substances and 2019 for mixtures.
+In May 2015, The Department of Environment and Natural Resources issued the implementation dates for GHS rules and procedures for SDSs and the Labelling of toxic chemicals.
+Substances must comply with GHS by 2016 and mixtures must comply by 2019.